kevinramharak/playground-live-transformer/src/tabs/readme/readme.md

 ### Live Transformer
 This plugin allows you to prototype a TypeScript AST transformer in the playground.

-Use `Transform` tab to run your transformer and use other usefull development tools.
+Use `Transform` tab to run your transformer and use other useful development tools.

 <p data-ref="insert-template-button"></p>